-I work mostly in aquatic (freshwater and marine) systems, combining field, theoretical, and experimental approaches to the field of sediment transport, hydrodynamics, and computational hydro-sediment-acoustics and optics.
+I work mostly in aquatic (freshwater and marine) systems, combining field, theoretical, and experimental approaches to the field of sediment transport, hydrodynamics, and computational eco-hydro-sediment acoustics and optics.
 Much of this work involves developing remote sensing platforms, instruments and numerical techniques to better understand the dynamics of modern aquatic sedimentary systems and the ecosystems they support.
 This understanding is applied to developing systems for monitoring river and coastal water and sediment, in order to address problems in river and coastal engineering and management, including hazards (floods, storms, tsunami, and landslides), river and sedimentation engineering, dam and reservoir management, water resources and wastewater management, treatment of contaminated sediments, engineering problems in ports and harbors, river restoration, beach nourishment, dredging activities, and renewable hydro-power projects.